netboxlabs/diode/diode-server/README.md

 ## License

-Distributed under the PolyForm Shield License 1.0.0 License.
-See [LICENSE.md](./LICENSE.md) for more information.
+Distributed under the NetBox Limited Use License 1.0.
+See [LICENSE.md](../LICENSE.md) for more information.